bg-icon

 • Data Completeness: Borrowers may not disclose data that is not explicitly requested or required.
 This could lead to a loss of potentially interesting impact-related findings.

-• Methodology Constraints: The methodologies employed for data collection and impact assessment may not capture all nuances of environmental and social impacts, especially in rapidly evolving sectors such as the CPO or Depot Charging market.
+• Methodology Constraints: The methodologies employed for data collection and impact assessment may not capture all nuances of environmental and social impacts, especially in rapidly evolving sectors such as the circular economy.

 • Dependence on External Assessments: For some metrics, the Fund relies on third-party assessments, which could introduce variability based on the methodologies and expertise of different assessors.